 Page speed is incredibly important.
 Not only is it an official ranking factor, but it is also crucial for happy users.
 If your page is too slow, people are going to leave and you’ll miss out on conversions and revenue.

 Start by testing your page speed with Google PageSpeed Insights.
 Google PageSpeed Insights will analyze the content of a page and provide suggestions on how to make it faster.

 Simply enter a URL from a page on your website and click “Analyze.”

 After a few seconds, your results will load and you’ll be able to toggle between your mobile and desktop results.
 Your overall score will be a weighted average of a number of important page speed metrics.

 If you scored 90-100 (green), well done, your page speed is good!
 A score of 50-89 (orange) means your page speed needs Improvement and 0-49 is poor.
 But don’t worry, even if you have a poor score, Google offers suggestions on how you can improve your page speed.
 To ensure the best mobile experience for your users, you should strive for a score of 90-100.

 Figure 12: Suggestions to improve page speed from Google PageSpeed Insights

 If you receive a bad score, you’ll get recommendations to see what you need to improve.

 While Google’s PageSpeed Insights is an incredibly helpful tool, unfortunately, you have to test each page individually.
-If you want a complete picture of your mobile and desktop page speed, it’s best to try the Page Speed Report in the Ryte Suite.
+If you want a complete picture of your mobile and desktop page speed, it’s best to try the Performance section in the Ryte Suite.